We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 70 CUPS OF COFFEE CAN KILL A 68-KG PERSON

-Excess of everything is bad, even if it is the tastiest beverage on the earth.
+Excess of everything is bad, even the tastiest beverage on earth.

 HOWEVER.